 - Extra vitamin C replaces the lost C that gets depleted in your adrenal glands when you’re under stress.

 Try eating more cauliflower, broccoli or Brussels sprouts.
 Green, red peppers and spinach are good too.

 - Spinach has Vitamin C and magnesium to calm you (don’t overcook it, just add the leaves as your dish is finishing cooking)

 - Gluten free buckwheat is high in minerals like magnesium and amino acids and also supports digestion.

 - Salmon is high in omega-3 fatty acids and B12 to support brain health.
 Plus it tastes fantastic grilled!

-Supplements You Can Try to Help Reduce Stress
+Supplements to Help Reduce Stress

 - Ashawaganda – a staple in Ayurvedic medicine, Ashawaganda is a plant based supplement used to reduce stress

 - Rhodiola – a plant from arctic regions, Rhodiola is known to help reduce stress, fatigue and improve mood